Graph of Surface Air Temperature comparing the A1Fi scenario with a baseline scenario.

 - Complete the lesson parts 1-6.

 - Wrap-up the lesson with impacts presentations and group activity from part 6.
-A possible alternative lesson plan to use with this section is this group decision making activity.

 Assessment of Student LearningTeachers can adapt these assessment suggestions to their own classroom situation.